-Look at memory (RAM) usage
+How to fix common Samsung phone problems: Look at memory (RAM) usage

 Following the same thinking as looking at battery usage, you can also see how much memory apps have been using.
 High memory usage can be indicative of a bad app, and when you have one app using a lot of your memory, it can slow everything down as the rest of the system struggles to get the memory it needs.
 Go to settings, device care, and memory.